Sign up to our newsletter for weekly news, info and tips from our in-house experts:

-The following draft regulations make amendments to employment law to reflect the withdrawal of the UK from the EU in the event that there is no deal with the EU.
+The following regulations make technical amendments to employment law so that it continues to operate effectively on the day the UK leaves the EU.

 Following its consultation on reforming the employment tribunal system, the Government intends to make the following changes to the Employment Tribunals Act 1996.

 The draft Trade Union (Financial Penalties) Regulations allow trade union Certification Officers to fine unions for non-compliance with statutory requirements.

 These regulations come under the Investigatory Powers Act 2016.
 Similar provisions are currently contained in the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000, which these new regulations will replace.

 The Gender Representation on Public Boards (Scotland) Act 2018 sets a “gender representation objective” for public authorities in Scotland when they make appointments to non-executive board positions.

 The Government is to introduce legislation to ensure that tips left for workers go to them in full.

 The Government is to extend from one week to four weeks the period that breaks continuity of employment when assessing eligibility for statutory employment rights.